Program Management Director

 Little, a Ph.D., joined SAIC in 2017 as a senior solutions architect.
 She developed an innovative training approach leveraging microlearning videos, adaptive performance assessments, and strategic communications which was launched enterprise-wide and saved compliance training time and cost.
 The approach earned MS&T magazine’s Outstanding Innovative Product award.
 She spent more than a decade in academia early in her career, teaching and managing instructional technology integration programs.

-Little has served as a subcommittee chair for the Interservice/Industry Training, Simulation and Education Conference (I/ITSEC), and is a member of the National Training and Simulation Association, the Armed Forces Communications and Electronics Association, and the Air Traffic Control Association.
+Little earned her bachelor’s degree in mathematics from Purdue University, and her master’s degree and Ph.D. in instructional technology from George Mason University.
+She has served as a subcommittee chair for I/ITSEC (Interservice/Industry Training, Simulation and Education Conference) and is a member of the National Training and Simulation Association, AFCEA International, and the Air Traffic Control Association.